 Some leaders imagine that high points are the domain of entertainment and consumer-focused companies.
 Don’t make this mistake.

 Whether your “customers” are donors, vendors, clients, members, suppliers, patients, volunteers, employees, recruits, visitors, guests, subscribers, ticket holders, partners or investors, they all have expectations.

 This means that you have access to a valuable opportunity to earn more: invest in Strategy “B” and travel the direct path to “Wow”.

-When customers assess experiences, they don’t take a minute by minute average—they evaluate 2 key moments.
+When customers rate an experience, they don’t add or average each moment—their rating is based solely on 2 key moments.
 Read “Moments That Matter” to learn more.